deepgenerativemodels/notes/introduction/index.md

-In the parametric setting, we can think of the task of learning a generative model as picking the parameters within a family of model distributions that minimizes some notion of distance[^1] between the model distribution and the data distribution.
+In the parametric setting, we can think of the task of learning a generative model as picking the parameters within a family of model distributions that minimizes some notion of distance[^1] between the model distribution and data distribution.

 <img src="learning_1.png" alt="drawing" width="200" class="center"/>